wwriter26/Coffee_Calculator-Challenge/ReadME.md

 4. **Add Today's Purchase**: Submit the cost for today's coffee to update the buyer list accordingly.

 Thank you for your time reviewing my code and your consideration!
--William Writer
+- William Writer